- Discover CSUB

-Students who use the PeopleSoft Self-Serve system to drop all their classes, will be regarded as having withdrawn as of the date of dropping the last class (even if they do not comply with the campus's formal withdrawal procedure).
-Please note that although the campus computer system may allow you, during certain portions of a term, to drop all your classes, THAT IS NOT THE FORMAL OR APPROVED PROCESS FOR WITHDRAWAL FROM CSUB for any quarter.
+Students who use the PeopleSoft Self-Service system to drop all their classes, will be regarded as having withdrawn as of the date of dropping the last class (even if they do not comply with the campus's formal withdrawal procedure).
+Please note that although the campus computer system may allow you, during certain portions of a term, to drop all your classes, THAT IS NOT THE FORMAL OR APPROVED PROCESS FOR WITHDRAWAL FROM CSUB for any term.

 In the absence of an official withdrawal date, the midpoint of the term will be used.
-Unofficial withdrawals are identified as Title IV aid recipients who received all "WU" grades for the quarter.
+Unofficial withdrawals are identified as Title IV aid recipients who received all "WU" grades for the term.
 The "WU" grade is defined as an unauthorized incomplete or unofficial withdrawal.

 Calculation of Earned and Unearned Financial Aid

 Title IV aid recipients who completely withdraw from CSUB will be subject to a pro-rata calculation of "earned" Title IV aid based on the withdrawal date and the requisite return of Title IV funds to the appropriate accounts.
 Responsibility for repayment of these funds will be shared by CSUB and you, according to policies and procedures contained within the federal formula for pro-rata refunds of unearned Title IV aid.